adrian-salajan/adrian-salajan.github.io/_includes/posts/fundamentals-of-architecture-body.md

 ### Mediator topology

 -   mediator which controls the workflow:
-    -   simple: apache camel, mule esbp, spring integration
+    -   simple: apache camel, mule esb, spring integration
     -   complex (or with manual intervention): apache ode, oracle BPEL (xml), BPM engine
     -   starting point should be a simple mediator that can delegate